pirica/Fortnite-Server-Watcher/README.md

 Credits:

-QPixel had code for the auth
+QPixel had code for the auth.

 ThisNils: for the device auth example in auth.js